PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Introduction

 We recognize that PEFT and PPFT do not necessarily have to function as exclusive mechanisms.
 Instead, their integration can provide mutual support, enhancing privacy under limited computational budgets.
 This motivates our research explained below.

-\textbf{Privacy-Preserving Parameter-Efficient FT: P3EFT studied in this paper.} We initiate the study of \textit{Privacy-Preserving Parameter-Efficient Fine Tuning (P3EFT)} and propose a Fully Homomorphic Encryption (FHE) based scheme called \textit{PrivTuner} for P3EFT (we will elaborate on FHE in later paragraphs).
+\textbf{Privacy-Preserving Parameter-Efficient FT: P3EFT studied in this paper.} We initiate the study of \textit{Privacy-Preserving Parameter-Efficient Fine Tuning (P3EFT)}.
 P3EFT can be understood as the intersection of PEFT and PPFT.
-Particularly, our proposed PrivTuner fuses LoRA and FHE technologies to provide efficient and privacy-enhanced fine-tuning services to external entities.
-We will detail the system model of PrivTuner in Sec.~\ref{sec:system}.
+To demonstrate the feasibility of P3EFT, we propose a specific instantiation, \textit{PrivTuner}, which leverages Fully Homomorphic Encryption (FHE) and LoRA for privacy-preserving and computation-efficient fine-tuning.
+By integrating FHE, PrivTuner enables computations to be performed directly on encrypted data, preventing data exposure while maintaining the efficiency of LoRA-based adaptation.
+This design allows external devices to fine-tune models collaboratively with minimal trust assumptions, making it suitable for scenarios such as federated learning, cloud-based AI services, and edge intelligence.
+We will detail the system model of PrivTuner in Section~\ref{sec:system}.

+\textbf{Resource Allocation in PrivTuner.} Resource Allocation (RA) plays a pivotal role in the wireless communication network where resources (e.g., transmission power and bandwidth) are often limited.
+In our paper, we consider PrivTuner to operate in a wireless communication network comprising one server and multiple clients, and RA could effectively manage different resources to improve the overall network performance.
+By incorporating RA, we can formulate a customized optimization problem for the PrivTuner network that aligns with specific resource budgets and performance demands (e.g., energy consumption, latency and privacy) and then design an efficient algorithm to solve it.
+The problem formulation and RA algorithm design are discussed in Sections~\ref{sec:problem} and \ref{sec:algorithm}.

+\textbf{Contributions.} Our main contributions are as follows: \begin{itemize} \item We introduce the \textit{P3EFT} framework, which bridges the gap between PEFT and PPFT by integrating their advantages to enable both efficient and privacy-preserving fine-tuning.
+To validate this framework, we propose \textit{PrivTuner} as a concrete instance of P3EFT.
+PrivTuner combines LoRA with FHE to provide secure and efficient collaborative fine-tuning between the model owner and external devices, reducing the computational burden while ensuring data and model privacy.